- Find a Trail

 - Get Involved

-The trail is primarily crushed stone and much of the way is wooded, offering a cool respite even during the hot summer months.
-White-tailed deer and other wildlife are plentiful and, during the autumn hunting season, trail users should wear blaze-orange clothing.
+The trail is primarily crushed stone and is wooded much of the way, offering a cool respite even during the summer months.
+White-tailed deer and other wildlife are plentiful, so trail users should wear blaze-orange clothing during the autumn hunting season.
 The trail also passes through farm country and open fields.
 Come in the spring to see wildflowers sprinkling color into the lush green backdrop.

 To access the Piney River trailhead (at 3124 Patrick Henry Highway), take US 29 to State Route 56 west at Colleen; turn right onto SR 56, and travel 5 miles to turn left onto SR 151.
 After 2 miles, you'll see the trailhead sign on left (3124 Patrick Henry Highway, Piney River).
 Parking for cars and horse trailers is available, as well as portable toilets.

-To access the Roses Mill trailhead, take US 29 to SR 56 west at Colleen; turn right onto SR 56 and go abut 4 miles to left turn onto Roses Mill Road/SR 674).
+To access the Roses Mill trailhead (at 1434 Roses Mill Road/VA 674), take US 29 to SR 56 west at Colleen; turn right onto SR 56 and go abut 4 miles to left turn onto Roses Mill Road/SR 674).
 The trailhead is about 1.4 miles farther (around milepost 1.8 of the trail).

 TrailLink is a free service provided by Rails-to-Trails conservancy